2023 Pacific hurricane season: Hurricane Norma

-An area of low pressure formed south of the southern coast of Mexico on October 15, producing disorganized showers and thunderstorms.
-The showers and thunderstorms associated with the disturbance gradually became better organized as it moved parallel with the southwestern coast of Mexico, and by the afternoon of October 17, had developed enough to be classified as Tropical Storm Norma.
-Norma quickly intensified, and by the following morning was generating intense inner-core convection.
-Consequently, a ring of very cold cloud tops had formed around its center, within which a ragged eye had emerged.
-Norma then rapidly intensified from a high-end tropical storm to Category 4 hurricane by the next morning.
-During the 24hour period ending 15:00 UTC on October 19, its maximum sustained winds rose from 70 mph to 130 mph (215 km/h).
-Later, moderate wind shear caused the system to weaken below major hurricane strength as it approached the southern end of the Baja California peninsula on the morning of October 21.
-Shortly after 20:00 UTC, the storm made landfall with sustained winds of 80 mph about 15 mi west-northwest of Cabo San Lucas.
-Several hours later, after weakening to tropical storm strength, Norma moved offshore over the Gulf of California.
-There, strong wind shear enabled dry mid-level air to penetrate the circulation from the northwest, weakening the system to a tropical depression as it approached the coast of Sinaloa.
-The depression made a second landfall at about 16:30 UTC on October 23, near El Dorado, Sinaloa, and soon degenerated into a remnant low.
+A tropical depression formed on October 17 off the southwest coast of Mexico, which quickly strengthened into Tropical Storm Norma.
+With warm waters and low wind shear, Norma steadily intensified as it moved generally northward.
+It attained hurricane status late on October 18, and subsequently rapidly intensified.
+On the next day, Norma attained peak winds of 130 mph (215 km/h), with a minimum pressure of 939 mbar.
+This made it a Category 4 on the Saffir-Simpson scale.
+The hurricane's intensity fluctuated before wind shear and cooler waters induced weakening.
+At 20:15 UTC on October 21, Norma hit the southern Baja California Peninsula near Cabo San Lucas with winds of 80 mph.
+It quickly weakened over land before crossing the Gulf of California.
+Around 10:30 UTC on October 22, Norma moved ashore near El Dorado, Sinaloa as a tropical depression, and it soon dissipated.

 Norma brought large waves, flooding and high winds to Baja California Sur.
 Over 4 in of rain during its passage in some areas.
 Multiple wind gusts of more than 90 mph (with a peak gust of 107 mph) were recorded a weather station high in the hills surrounding Cabo San Lucas.
 Numerous streets and canals across La Paz flooded as the storm passed through.
 Also, the gusty winds blew down numerous trees damaged numerous sailboats along the city's coast.
 Resorts and hotels in Los Cabos Municipality suffered little damage from the storm.
 Due to the storm's impact on roads and other public infrastructure elsewhere, the governor of Baja California Sur issued a disaster declaration.
 Norma dumped heavy rains and caused widespread power outages in Sinaloa as it came ashore as a tropical depression.
 Three people died in the state, including two in vehicle-related accidents and a 3-year-old child due to electrocution.
 Broken glass, fallen trees and damage to homes and business was reported, mainly in the municipalities of Los Mochis, Ahome and Guasave.